a2i2/active-learning-simulator/README.md

 Optional (named) arguments: specify algorithms and learning parameters
 - *data*
-  - name of the directory containing the csv datasets
+  - name of the directory or file containing the datasets (either csv or pkl)
 - *confidence*
   - value between 0 - 1, typically specifies the target recall
 - *model*